mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 	"Thank you," she whispered to him through tearful eyes.
 If this was all an act, she was quite convincing.

-	Setre was drawing of a map on the rocky ground of the safehouse with some charcoal and a lantern, too engrossed to greet Kip as he came back in.
+	Setre was drawing a map on the ground with some charcoal and a lantern, too engrossed to greet Kip as he came back in.

 	He squatted down to her level and said the first word, "Setre.
 When you first arrived, you mentioned that Casra had a plan and that it was working.
 What did you mean by that?"